openXsensor/openXsensor/README.md

 Note: more details about the requirements and the way to configure oXs are given in the wiki and in the file oXs_config_description.h

 Note: in old version of openXsensor (oXs), it was possible to use a configurator program in order to create the config.h file.
-Still, after version 2.5, this program has not been update.
+The Wiki refers to this configurator.
+Still, after version 2.5, the configurator program has not been updated.
 So, when using the latest versions of oXs, you must edit the config.h file with a text editor (or the Arduino IDE).